zowe/docs-site/docs/user-guide/mvd-configuration.md

 The Zowe App Server and ZSS rely on many required or optional parameters to run, which includes setting up networking, deployment directories, plugin locations, and more.

-For convenience, the Zowe Application Server and ZSS read from a JSON file with a common structure.
+For convenience, the Zowe Application Server and ZSS read from the `zowe.yaml` file with a common structure, i.e. `components.app-server` and `components.zss`.
 ZSS reads this file directly as a startup argument, while the Zowe Application Server (as defined in the `zlux-server-framework` repository) accepts several parameters.
 The parameters are intended to be read from a JSON file through an implementer of the server, such as the example in the `zlux-app-server` repository (the `lib/zluxServer.js` file).
 The file accepts a JSON file that specifies most, if not all, of the parameters needed.
 Other parameters can be provided through flags, if needed.

-For an instance, the configuration file is located at and can be edited at `$INSTANCE_DIR/workspace/app-server/serverConfig/server.json`.
-The defaults from which that file is generated are located at `$RUNTIME_DIR/components/app-server/share/zlux-app-server/defaults/serverConfig/server.json`

 **Note:** All examples are based on the *zlux-app-server* repository defaults.

+## Environment variables

+In Zowe V1, environment variables were originally specified in `instance.env`.
+In V2, while most variables can be customized in corresponding component sections of `zowe.yaml`, additional enviornment variables can be specified in `zowe.environments` section.

 ## Network configuration

-**Note:** The following attributes are to be defined in the server's JSON configuration file.
+**Note:** The following attributes are to be defined in the `zowe.yaml` file.

 The App Server can be accessed over HTTP and/or HTTPS, provided it has been configured for either.